int128/devops-compose/README.md

 ### DBMS

 Create a PostgreSQL instance.
-It is recommended to use managed services such as Amazon RDS or Google Cloud SQL.
-If we are not on cloud, add [a PostgreSQL container](https://hub.docker.com/_/postgres/) to the `docker-compose.yml`.
+It is recommended to use managed services such as Amazon RDS or Google Cloud SQL for maintenancebility reason.
+If we are not on cloud, we can add [a PostgreSQL container](https://hub.docker.com/_/postgres/) to the `docker-compose.yml`.

 MySQL is also available and works well but [PostgreSQL is recommended for JIRA](https://confluence.atlassian.com/adminjiraserver074/supported-platforms-881683157.html).